How do I get chlamydia?

 Chlamydia is treated with antibiotics.
 Your partner(s) also needs to be tested and treated, even if there are no symptoms.

-You can get re-infected if you have unprotected sex with someone before he or she is treated.
+You can get re-infected if you have unprotected sex with someone before they are treated.

 When can I have sex again?

 It will take 1 week for the antibiotic to get rid of the infection.
-Don’t have unprotected sex (oral, vaginal, or anal sex without a condom) for
+Don’t have unprotected sex (oral, vaginal, or anal sex without a condom or other barrier method) for

 7 days after you and your partner(s) have been treated.
 The best protection is not to have sex (oral, vaginal, or anal) for at least 7 days.